sorukumar/blog/_posts/2024-04-17-Building-Metrics-to-Monitor-LN-Graph-Health.md

 These metrics come from the graph literature.
 [Link1](https://reference.wolfram.com/language/guide/GraphMeasures.html) .
 LN graph has its own set of constraints and challenges, so the [metrics needs to defined](https://link.springer.com/chapter/10.1007/978-3-642-23780-5_13) for it.

 In this post, I will lay out the metrics category.
-The metrics would evolve, and I come with precise defintion of the metrics based on data  when I start building and tracking the metrics for Plebdashboard.
+I'll come up and share the precise metrics definition after diving deep into the data along with the below metrics dimension.

 Here is a list of metrics: